-In special circumstances (for example, for summer teaching), ranked faculty of the college [university] may receive term contracts in addition to their regular contracts.
+In special circumstances (for example, for summer teaching), tenured/tenure-track faculty of the college [university] may receive term contracts in addition to their regular contracts.

 Full-time, term-contract faculty will receive annual departmental reviews.

 2.2.1.2 Probationary Contracts